 Porencephaly is relatively rare, and little epidemiologic information is available.
 A descriptive epidemiologic study, based on the Texas Birth Defect Registry and including 2,042,554 live births over the period 1996 to 2002, analyzed the prevalence of birth defects thought to be related to vascular disruption (30).
 The prevalence of isolated porencephaly was 0.05 every 10,000 live births, whereas the prevalence of porencephaly associated with other defects with vascular component etiology (eg, gastroschisis, intestinal atresia, renal agenesis) was 0.35 per 10,000 live births.
 A similar estimated incidence rate (5.2 per 100,000 live births) has been reported in a population-based survey conducted in Japan (Miyagi prefecture) on 96,136 babies born between 2007 and 2011 (29).
 Both the Texan and Japanese studies report a higher prevalence in male newborns and in multiple pregnancies.
 In the Texan study, multivariate analysis showed a higher prevalence of porencephaly in male newborns, particularly when delivered by mothers younger than 20 years of age and in multiple gestation pregnancies.

 Prenatal and perinatal care may reduce the risk of porencephaly.
 Prevention of intrauterine asphyxia and prematurity, avoidance of toxins and infection during pregnancy, and close monitoring of the high-risk fetus during labor and delivery are of major importance.
 Recognition of maternal risk factors must lead to appropriate monitoring and, when available, treatment.
 Pregnancy at risk for fetal and neonatal alloimmune thrombocytopenia (ie, women with positive family history for the disorder, or who had a previous affected neonate) should be referred to a specialized center where information can be given about the risk of fetal hemorrhage, along with the benefits and risks of management strategies.
-With this regard, a characteristic antenatal and early postnatal neuroimaging pattern (ie, large hemispheric porencephaly associated with lateral ventriculomegaly) has been described in neonatal alloimmune thrombocytopenia (11; 68).
+With this regard, a characteristic antenatal and early postnatal neuroimaging pattern (ie, large hemispheric porencephaly associated with lateral ventriculomegaly) has been described in neonatal alloimmune thrombocytopenia (11).
 Recognition of this pattern could be useful in prompting the diagnosis and treatment in order to prevent the catastrophic sequelae of neonatal alloimmune thrombocytopenia in both the index case and subsequent offspring.
-In pregnant women carrying COL4A1 mutations, Cesarean section should be recommended to reduce the risk of vascular injury to the newborn as a result of birth trauma (61).
+Prenatal ultrasonography and /or MRI in a large cohort of patients harboring COL4A1/A2 variants detected the following characteristics: fetal ventriculomegaly, deformed frontal horn, cerebellar anomaly, and fetal growth restriction (31).
+The authors propose that these findings should suggest gene testing to ensure appropriate delivery management.
+In pregnant women carrying COL4A1 mutations, cesarean section is in fact recommended to reduce the risk of vascular injury to the newborn as a result of birth trauma (65).

 The possibility of familial occurrence from either maternal or genetic causes and the possible association with cerebral and extracerebral malformation must be considered.